Pratt & Whitney F135: Development

 The F135 team is made up of Pratt & Whitney, Rolls-Royce and Hamilton Sundstrand.
 Pratt & Whitney is the prime contractor for the main engine, and systems integration.
 Rolls-Royce is responsible for the vertical lift system for the STOVL aircraft.
 Hamilton Sundstrand is responsible for the electronic engine control system, actuation system, PMAG, gearbox, and health monitoring systems.
 Woodward, Inc. is responsible for the fuel system.

-P&W developed the F135 from their F119 turbofan, which powers the F-22 Raptor, as the "F119-JSF".
-The F135 integrates the F119 core with new components optimized for the JSF.
 The F135 is assembled at a plant in Middletown, Connecticut.
 Some parts of the engine are made in Longueuil, Quebec, Canada, and in Poland.
 The first production propulsion system for operational service was scheduled for delivery in 2007 with the purpose of serving the U.S., UK, and other international customers.
 The initial F-35s went into production with the F135 engines, but the GE/Rolls-Royce team planned to develop a replacement F136 engine in July 2009.
 In 2010, the Pentagon planned for the two propulsion systems to be competitively tendered.
 However, since 2006 the Defense Department has not requested funding for the alternate F136 engine program, but Congress has maintained program funding.

 As of 2009, P&W developed a more durable version of the F135 engine to increase the service life of key parts.
 The life expectancy of the parts was reduced because the hot sections of the engine (combustor and high-pressure turbine blades specifically) ran hotter than expected.
 The test engine is designated XTE68/LF1, and testing is expected to begin in 2010.
-This redesign has caused “substantial cost growth.”
+This redesign has caused "substantial cost growth".

-P&W expects to deliver the F135 below the cost of the F119, even though it is a more powerful engine.
+P&W expected to deliver the F135 below the cost of the F119, even though it was a more powerful engine.
 However, in February 2013 a cracked turbine blade was found during a scheduled inspection.
 The crack was caused by operating at high turbine temperatures for longer periods than usual.
 In December 2013 the hollow first stage fan blisk failed at 77% of its expected life during a ground test.
-It will be replaced by a solid part adding 6 lb in weight.
+It was to be replaced by a solid part adding 6 lb in weight.
 In 2013, a former P&W employee was caught attempting to ship "numerous boxes" of sensitive information about the F135 to Iran.

 Despite the troubles, the 100th engine was delivered in 2013.
 LRIP-6 was agreed in 2013 for $1.1 billion for 38 engines of various types, which helped to decrease the unit cost.